Modeste Boukadia

-Modeste Boukadia (born 1954) is a Congolese political figure and the prominent leader of the self-proclaimed State of South Congo.
+Modeste Boukadia (born 1954) is a Congolese political figure from the Republic of the Congo and the prominent leader of the self-proclaimed State of South Congo.
 Known for his active involvement in Congolese politics, Boukadia has been a vocal advocate for political reform and human rights.

 Early life and political career

 Boukadia was born in 1954 and became involved in Congolese politics as a young man.
 In 1993, he founded the Cercle des démocrates et républicains du Congo (CDRC) party, marking the beginning of his political career.
 Over the years, Boukadia has consistently positioned himself as an opponent to the government of President Denis Sassou Nguesso.

 Boukadia contested the Congolese presidential elections in both July 1997 and July 2009, running as a candidate from the CDRC.
 His political platform focused on addressing the political, economic, social, and financial crises facing Congo (Brazzaville) at the time.

 Political activism and advocacy

 Faced with the challenges posed by political instability, economic difficulties, and allegations of corruption within Congo (Brazzaville), Boukadia became a vocal advocate for a Historic Political Compromise that aimed at facilitating a peaceful political transition in the country.

 Beyond his involvement in national politics, Boukadia has a diverse background.
 He served as a former member of the political commission of the Sovereign National Conference in 1991 and as an associate member of IPDF (Professional Engineers of France).
 He is also a founding member of the Economic Study and Analysis Club focusing on the role of central banks, financial circuits, and currencies.

 Additionally, Boukadia has been involved in various associations, including serving as the founding president of the GABA association ("Action Group, implementation of the Central Bank of Africa, for the promotion of the African Union, democracy, and human rights") and as a founding member of the Brazzaville capital of Free France association.